yangit/flactyl/README.md

 ### 5.0

-- You can not use 4.2 PCB with 5.0 CASE and vice versa
+- PCBs v4 are not compatible with case v5, connector cutout location have been changed
-- Moved thumb JST connector to the side so that it is not necessary to trim JST cable
+- Moved thumb JST connector so that it is not necessary to trim JST cable
 - Moved JST connectors, reset button, power switch on main PCBs such that it it easier make parametric case
 - Added .scad for Iceberg/Clay cases